skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 ### CMS FFS Modernization Team (OIT/AMG, CM/PBG, CM/MCMG, USDS)

-The existing CMS FFS Modernization team consists of stakeholders from the Office of Information Technology’s Applications Management Group and Center for Medicare’s Provider Billing Group and Medicare Contractor Management Group, as well as members of the U.S. Digital Service at HHS team.
+The existing CMS FFS Modernization team consists of stakeholders from the Office of Information Technology's Applications Management Group and Center for Medicare's Provider Billing Group and Medicare Contractor Management Group, as well as members of the U.S. Digital Service at HHS team.
 These CMS stakeholders serve both as the leadership and product management team for the FFS modernization effort and are responsible for